michaelairola/Aspire-Health-Plan-Assessment/README.md

 # Aspire Health Plan SQL assesment

 ## Reproduce database
-run the following scripts in your mysql server:
+Run the following scripts in your mysql server
 1) create_tables.sql - This creates the 3 tables (eligibility, claims, hedis) necessary for analysis.
 Make sure you have a database selected before running!
 2) load_data.sql - This loads the text files in the /data directory into the proper tables.

 # Solutions to Instructions.txt

 # Section 1
-1) What clarifications would you need before starting this process?
+## 1) What clarifications would you need before starting this process?
 	* Which dialect of SQL I should be using (I assumed mysql)
 	* Format of the text files (seperated by spaces, tabs, commas ect)
 	* More metadata would be helpful (what the tables are representing, all the enumerations of the HEDIS measure, what number type the 'result' value should be, ect.)

-2) Load the attached data files into database tables:
+## 2) Load the attached data files into database tables:
-	* Identify the errors that you found with the data while loading the data.
+	##* Identify the errors that you found with the data while loading the data.
 		- First line is column definitions, not a row in the table
 		- Date formats were not correct
 		- Some columns are seperated by two tabs instead of 1 (this may only be a personally computer error, not entirely sure).
-	* Describe the process you would follow if errors are found.
+	##* Describe the process you would follow if errors are found.
 		- For first line, use IGNORE 1 LINE clause
 		- For date formats, used TEXT_TO_STRING function in loading file.
 		- For tabs, replace all instances of 2 tabs with one (many ways to do this, easy way here is manually but there are other ways i.e. with linux shell, sed is a popular option).

-3) Proceed with your own assumptions to create the SQL statement that provides a query that returns the most current activity for each measure (A1C, BMI, COL, BSC) for active members.
+## 3) Proceed with your own assumptions to create the SQL statement that provides a query that returns the most current activity for each measure (A1C, BMI, COL, BSC) for active members.
 Each row in the result represents an active member without duplication.
 · Member Id
 · Member Name
 · A1c DOS
 · A1c Result
 · BMI DOS
 · BMI Result
 · COL DOS
 · COL Procedure
 · BCS DOS

 Answer in ./problem-3.sql